 Please review the grant guidelines carefully as changes have been introduced to the eligibility criteria for the 2021 grant competition.

-1. Beginning with the 2021 Grants-in-Aid of Research competition, Principal Investigators may not hold more than a cumulative total of $250,000 a year in extramural funding (includes foundation and industry support) unless they are in their final year of funding.
+1. For this year’s competition, PIs may not hold more than a cumulative total of $250,000 a year in extramural research operating grants unless they are in their final year of funding.
 Intramural funds are not counted towards this total.

 2. Crohn’s and Colitis Canada is committed to supporting early career